IshanKumarasinghe/WebexTeams-ManageEngineSDP/Readme.md

-The purpose of this project is to integrate Webex Teams with Manage Engine Service Desk Plus.
+This is an middleware application for integration of Webex Teams with Manage Engine Service Desk Plus.
+Webex teams application is integrated with Google DialogFlow to train the solution for natural language.
 Basically, creating a chatbot in Webex Teams Platform to get Ticket details for the user.
-First, the Webex Teams is integrated with DialogFlow to train natural language to the solution.
-Then webhook requests from WebexTeams is passed to the developed middleware application written in PHP.
-It gets the keywords from the dialogFlow response and do relevant controls in Manage Engine Server (Ticketing Server).
+This middleware application gets the keywords from the dialogFlow response and get relevant details from Manage Engine Server APIs(Ticketing Server).
 Basically, there are three systems integrated together.
 (Webex Teams, DialogFlow, ManageEngine SDP)

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/IshanKumarasinghe/WebexTeamsMESDP)